Prostate Cancer (cont.)

 - Using 5-ARIs for prostate cancer is controversial.

 - Initial studies have shown that finasteride decreased the risk of developing prostate cancer by 25% (Prostate Cancer Prevention Trial).
-However, initial reports indicated that high-grade prostate cancer was more likely to occur in men treated with finasteride.
+However, initial reports indicated that, while fewer cases of low and intermediate grade prostate cancer did develop resulting in about a 25% lower risk of developing prostate cancer overall, high-grade prostate cancer was more likely to occur in men treated with finasteride.
 Even though this increased risk with finasteride may be due to a selection bias, there is no proof that finasteride would not increase the true incidence of high-grade cancer.